The information in this publication applies only to medical clinics and similar businesses, not to nonprofit hospitals or hospices.

 Prescription Not Required

-The following is a non-exclusive list of items exempt from sales tax with or without a prescription, when dispensed for human use to an ultimate user:
+The following is a non-exclusive list of items exempt from sales tax with or without a prescription, when dispensed for human use:

 Durable Medical Equipment

 Sales or rental of durable medical equipment prescribed for human use are exempt from sales tax.